 Glimpses of LadakhLeh - Sham Valley - Khardungla03 Nights / 04 Days

-Arrival Leh, transfer you to Hotel in Leh.
+Arrival Leh, Our representative will meet, greet, assist and transfer you to Hotel in Leh.
 Rest of the day free to acclimatize to the high altitude of Ladakh.
-In the evening take a walk to the local bazaar in Leh.
+In Evening sightseeing of Shankar, Shanti Stupa, Leh Palace and walk to the local bazaar in Leh.
 Overnight at Hotel in Leh.

 Morning after breakfast drive to Alchi.
 Enroute visit Magnetic Hill, Gurudwara Patthar Sahib, Confluence of Zanskar and Indus river.
 Visit Alchi Monastery and drive back to Leh.
 Just before reaching Leh visit Ladakh Hall of fame.
 Arrive hotel in Leh for dinner and overnight.